system-zero/system-zero/data/docs/zs.md

       the [A-Z] range.

     Note that in the case of multiply completion items, a hint that indicates the number
     of items is printed right to the cursor.
-However, in this implementation it is not
-    visually possible to expand all the items in the screen at once.

     The underlying machine is linenoise with UTF-8 support, but in this implementation
     the API is incompatible, just to support tab completion at any cursor point in the line,